onceupon/Bash-Oneliner/README.md

 In case you would like to check and vote up my questions on Stackoverflow, here's my page: http://stackoverflow.com/users/4290753/once

-Here's a more stylish version~ http://onceupon.github.io/Bash-Oneliner/
+Here's a more stylish version of Bash-Oneliner~ http://onceupon.github.io/Bash-Oneliner/

 ## Handy Bash oneliner commands for tsv file editing